 - Issue 12 – early December 1972

 The Gay News Archive Project was created in 2016 to digitise and make accessible, for free to everybody, the early issues of the UK’s pioneering Gay News newspaper.
-The project is led by historian Russ J Graham with office support from the Transdiffusion Broadcasting System.
+The project is led by historian Russ J Graham with support from the Transdiffusion Broadcasting System.
 We are volunteers working in our spare time and the project is not-for-profit.
 Our hosting and technological needs are currently covered by a small grant from Ray Batchelor, made in the name of his late lover Jeffrey Grace, who was a journalist and advertising manager at the newspaper, as well as other anonymous contributions.